Logistical Issues in 2026: Address Challenges & Build Resilient Operations

 Build Flexible Logistics Automation Incrementally

-Start with the highest-impact applications: tasks with frequent injuries or operations where manual handling creates bottlenecks.
-Measure results, refine approaches and expand as budgets allow.
-Choose equipment that handles different package sizes, integrates with existing systems and requires minimal retraining.
+Build flexible logistics automation step by step rather than all at once.
+Start with the highest-impact applications: tasks with frequent injuries or operations where manual handling creates clear bottlenecks.
+Implement solutions, measure results, refine approaches, and then expand as budgets allow.
+Choose equipment that can handle different package sizes and load types, integrates with existing systems and workflows, and requires minimal retraining for operators.

 Case Study: Implementing Semi-Automated Solutions

 Challenge: BGS Technic manages over 10,000 items and moves 2,400 boxes daily.
-(Many items weigh up to 40 kg, some exceeding 100 kg).
-Workers faced frequent strain, fatigue and injuries.
-The demanding work created recruitment and retention challenges.
+Many items weigh up to 40 kg, some exceeding 100 kg.
+Workers faced frequent strain, fatigue, and injuries as a result of this demanding workload.
+The demanding work also created recruitment and retention challenges, as it was difficult to attract and keep staff for such physically intense roles.

-Solution: TAWI’s ergonomic lifting aids for container unloading and box handling.
+Solution: BGS Technic implemented TAWI’s ergonomic lifting aids for container unloading and box handling.

 Want to see how TAWI’s semi-automated lifting solutions helped BGS Technic build a safer and more efficient working environment?
 Click here to read the case study in full.